 Who loves when salted caramel makes it way on most menus during the fall time?
 I sure do.
-So this is why I had to make a salted caramel chocolate cake.
+So this is why I had to make the best salted caramel chocolate cake.

 We all know that I am not a chocolate cake lover, but when salted caramel is added anywhere in it, on it, or even around it, I just dig in!
 Nonetheless, I will just eat spoonfuls of the salted caramel itself without any cake!
 It's just that good.

 A 6 inch moist chocolate cake layered with heaping spoonfuls of salted caramel sauce and salted caramel buttercream frosting.
-Sweet and salty at its best!
-Add the richness of the cake in there and my craving has been satisfied when my friend Aunt Flo is in town!
 This is a cake that can be made for any celebration and the guests will be raving about it the next day!

 As I am preparing my stuffed cookies (40 effin dozen) for our local Fall Fest here in Muk town, I had a lot of homemade salted caramel sauce left over.

 "Poof" my inspiration for a cake with the salted caramel sauce was born!
 After all, it would be a sacrilege (using big words today) to let that special sauce go to waste!
 This cake was time consuming, but practicing my piping skills is something I can always use!
 Needless to say, my parents are getting this cake tomorrow as I don't want the extra calories around in my home!

 Ingredients and substitutions